micah-bruning/war/README.md

 # Running the Application

-After cloning repo into local machine, run <code>docker compose up<code> at the root directory
+After cloning repo into local machine, run <code>docker compose up</code>
+  at the root directory